My names Pedro, I'm New Jersey born and raised and I'm not wired in the head quite right.

 And I was once told that I have "a gentle soul."

-I'll leave you with this.
+That's all I can think of right now.
+I'll edit and add eventually but I'll leave you with this.
 I carry a copy of the letter below in my wallet.
 It never fails to move and inspire me.

 Letter from photographer Ansel Adams to his Brother Cedric.